Is a Mastiff Chow Chow Mix the Right Dog for You?

 These dogs usually get along with other dogs, but proper introductions are necessary to prevent bossy behavior toward newcomers.

-A somewhat longer, the thicker coat is typical of these mixes.
+A somewhat longer, thicker coat is typical of these mixes.
 Most of these dogs are likely to have double coats.
 Colors may include reddish-brown, gold, black, or brindle.
 Colors and coat lengths may even vary among littermates.

 Mastiffs and their mixes may have short lifespans of less than ten years.
 However, the addition of Chow blood may add some longevity.
 Chows and mixes often live up to 15 years, so your dog could exceed your expectations with her lifespan.